 4. Is it better to outsource or do it yourself?

-If quality and time matter, outsourcing to professionals is often the smarter move.
+If quality and turnaround time matter, outsourcing to professionals is often the smarter and more cost-effective move.

 5. What file formats support clipping paths?

-TIFF, PSD, EPS, and PDF formats commonly support clipping paths when saved properly.
+TIFF, PSD, EPS, and PDF formats commonly support embedded clipping paths when saved correctly.